Mostyn

 Mostyn is a village and community in Flintshire, Wales, and electoral ward lying on the estuary of the River Dee, located near the town of Holywell.
-It has a privately owned port that has in the past had a colliery and ironworks and was involved in the export of commodities, and in present times services the offshore wind industry and ships the wings for the Airbus A380 which are manufactured at Broughton.
+It has a privately owned port that has in the past had a colliery and ironworks and was involved in the export of commodities, and in present times services the offshore wind industry and shipped the wings for the Airbus A380 which were manufactured at Broughton.

 History

 Mostyn was mentioned in the Doomsday Book of 1086.
 Henry Bolingbroke (later Henry IV) landed here in 1399 before attacking Richard II at Flint Castle.
 Coal was mined at Mostyn Colliery and iron production started in the mid nineteenth century.
 The combination of a colliery, iron works and the docks made this a profitable enterprise.
 Nineteen hundred people were employed at one time.
 The coal eventually became exhausted and the ironworks closed in 1965.

 Between 1848 and 1966 there was a railway station in the village on the Chester to Holyhead line.
 Mostyn once served as a port from which ferries used to sail (until 2004) to Dublin on the Liverpool-Dublin route.
 Today, manufactured wings for the Airbus A380 aircraft leave Mostyn on the ship Ville de Bordeaux, after travelling down the River Dee by barge from the Airbus wing factory at Broughton, Flintshire.
 See Itinéraire à Grand Gabarit for more details of the transportation.
 Mostyn's port area is home to the headquarters of Warwick International Group Limited, manufacturers of bleach activators for detergent applications.